 The University of Maryland was in turmoil at the time, there had been race riots in Washington, DC, just down the road in the summer of 1970, and the National Guard had been turned out to put down a student riot on the College Park campus.
 They were turned out again in the summer of 1971 - wisely, I stayed at home on that day, since, otherwise, I would have been tear-gassed.
 My time there was something of an education in academic politics - which I shan't elaborate upon; but the fact that, towards the end of my stay, I was Chair of the Curriculum Committee because the Faculty factions couldn't agree about virtually anything, probably says enough.
 I also found myself working with Dagobert Soergel to re-design the Proseminar course - Dagobert was another Visiting Lecturer, along with Hans Wellisch, and both of them stayed on at Maryland when I went back home.

 I had only been back in Newcastle for about three weeks when Professor Wilf Saunders, Head of the Postgraduate School of Librarianship and Information Science, at the University of Sheffield called me and asked if I would like to work on a research project for a couple of years.
 He had already spoken to my Head of Department, Bill Caldwell, and, to make a rather short story even shorter, by January 1972 I was established in Sheffield as 'Principal Investigator' for the Local library cooperation project, supported by the Government's Department of Education and Science (DES).
-The 'hidden agenda' of the project was that the DES hoped to find evidence that money could be saved on the total budget for libraries in the UK if groups of libraries cooperated effectively.
+The (not so) 'hidden agenda' of the project was that the DES hoped to find evidence that money could be saved on the total budget for libraries in the UK if groups of libraries cooperated effectively.
 Sadly for the DES, the project produced no evidence for this proposition: the overlap of existing stocks and of current acquisitions was not sufficient to produce significant savings.